The Snap Checkout Button

 Import the script in the <head> section of your website, using the code snippet below.
 The script should load before your document body loads.
 The same script is used for both testing and production.

 Add an element to your website to contain the Snap Checkout button.

 Obtain a reference to your shopping cart data.
 Format the transaction in JSON as shown.
-The transaction should confirm tospecification.
-You will pass this transaction to launchCheckout action.
+The transaction should confirm to launchCheckout action.specification.
+You pass this transaction to the

 Step 4.
 Initialize Snap